FlowFuse/website/src/blog/2022/11/scaling-node-red-with-diy-tooling.md

 Node-RED is a great tool, it's got many built-in features that make it easy to get started with no coding experience necessary.
-Running it at scale, in a production environment can require a lot of sys-ops and dev-ops time and we think FlowFuse is a great solution to keep that admin and tech debt in check.
+Running it at scale, in a production environment can require a lot of sys-ops and dev-ops time and we think [FlowFuse](/) is a great solution to keep that admin and tech debt in check.

 If you're running into these challenges we believe we can help, you can adopt our [free and open source edition](/docs/install/).

+Additionally, to get a head start or enhance your current setup, explore our [Beginner's Guide to Professional Node-RED](/ebooks/beginner-guide-to-a-professional-nodered/).
+This concise ebook offers a clear overview of Node-RED’s capabilities and practical tips for making the most of its features.